GameWithPixels/DiceFirmware/README.md

 All nearby Bluetooth Low Energy device will be displayed in this list.

 When turned on the die name should also appear in the list.
+If not try to:
+- Uncheck the "Nearby" option.
-If not try to reset your Pixels die by placing it back into its box and covering it with the lid.
+- Reset your Pixels die by placing it back into its box and covering it with the lid.
 Wait at least five seconds before removing the lid.

 Occasionally you may see a "PXL????????" or "Dfu?????" device (where the question marks